tom751/Tom-s-tools/README.md

 `Run test file and watch`: The same as "run test file" but adds `--watch` to the end of the command.

+### Run modified test files

+`Run modified test files`: Uses Git to look at your changes, groups modified files by workspace and runs the tests for them.
+If a file has been modified but its related test hasn't, it will find and run that test.
+Note this only works if the test file is in the same directory as the file being tested.

 ## Intellisense

 ### Monorepo go to definition improvements